mobileprint/android-print-sdk/README.md

 PrintUtil.showPluginHelper = false;
 ```

-## KitKat Print Preview
+## KitKat Print Preview (Lollipop has its own print preview functionality)

+Whereas Lollipop offers print preview functionality, KitKat did not offer this feature.
+DroidPrint implements print preview on KitKat.
 You can customize the KitKat print preview to your liking by applying overrides to the library styles.
 Besides the font colors, the preview activity will match the theme you have set up for the rest of your application.

 ### Font